 I can only imagine how exhausting and disheartening and deflating it must be to be some of our kids.
 People always talking about you, your faults, your disabilities, your short comings, your negative behaviors.
 Telling you what you need to do…how often do we let them participate in the process?
 A child should participate in their IEP process from the earliest age possible that it is appropriate.

 Self determination is often talked about at transition time, but not much outside of that.
-And that’s a mistake!
+What a huge mistake!
 When our kids leave the school system or leave the home, they don’t miraculously develop the ability to self-advocate.
-This is something that should be worked on and weaved in and out of everything.
+This is something that should be worked on and weaved in everything.

 Self Determination Skills